Melbourne Girls Know to Avoid These Skin-Damaging Habits

 But wait, there's more.
-"Coffee is often accompanied by baked goods which increases the prospect of glycation and other sugar related-skin issues."
-Yikes.
-Vivian recommends decreasing caffeine consumption by substituting with decaffeinated options, and replenishing water levels immediately following caffeine consumption.
-Skincare-wise, it's a good idea to layer a hydrating serum containing hyaluronic acid underneath your moisturiser to boost water levels.
+"Coffee is often accompanied by baked goods, which increases the prospect of glycation and other sugar related-skin issues."
+Vivian recommends substituting endless lattes with decaffeinated options, and replenishing water levels immediately following coffee consumption.
+Skincare-wise, it's a good idea to layer a serum containing hyaluronic acid underneath your moisturiser.
 "A lactic acid-based exfoliant can also help activate natural water levels in the skin," says Vivian.

-If you find yourself with puffy skin, blemishes, dark circles or redness, you may want to consider getting checked for a food intolerance.
-"Generally, if the body doesn’t like something you eat, it will creae a negative response within 72-hours of consumption," says Vivian.
-Food intolerances can be hard to isolate, however limiting potential trigger foods can prevent reactions.
-"If you have no plans to stop eating these foods, work with a skin therapist to target the symptoms until you do stop," says Vivian.
-Adding: "As therapists we appreciate there are more important things in life than your skin, however in this instance the skin can be a potential looking glass into the health of the body and should be considered as a motivator in making some changes."
+If you find yourself with puffy skin, blemishes, dark circles, or redness, you may want to get checked for a food intolerance.
+"Generally, if the body doesn’t like something you eat, it will create a negative response within 72-hours of consumption," says Vivian.
+Food intolerances can be hard to isolate, however, limiting potential trigger foods can prevent reactions.
+"If you have no plans to stop eating these foods, work with a skin therapist to target the symptoms," says Vivian.
+Adding: "As therapists, we appreciate there are more important things in life than skin, however, in this instance it can be a potential looking glass into your health and should be considered as a motivator to make changes."

-Excessive alcohol consumption can result in a condition known as "wine face", marked by dehydration-induced fine lines and wrinkles, and dark circles under the eyes.
-Prevention is better than cure, with Vivian recommending limiting both quantity of alcohol as well as the length of time spent imbibing.
-"Maintaining hydration levels whilst drinking can also help counteract the physical effects of alcohol," says Vivian.
+Excessive alcohol consumption can result in a condition known as "wine face", marked by fine lines and wrinkles, and dark circles under the eyes.
+Prevention is better than cure, with Vivian recommending limiting both quantity of alcohol as well as time spent imbibing.
+"Maintaining hydration levels whilst drinking can also help counteract the physical effects of alcohol," he says.
 Consider making most weekdays alcohol-free, and opt for sugar-free mixers (such as mineral water) when you do indulge.